Macon Medical Malpractice Lawyer

 How do I even start this process?

-Start with a call.
+Start with a conversation.
 No forms.
 No pressure.
 Just tell us what happened.
-If we need more, we’ll help you gather it.
-You don’t have to come in knowing everything.
+If we need more information, we will help you gather it.
+You do not have to come in knowing everything.
+That is what we are here for.

 Will I have to testify in court?